Terms & Conditions

 Information about children may be released to a person with parental responsibility.
 However, the best interests of the child will always be considered.
 Even if a child is young, data about them is still their personal data and does not belong to anyone else.
 If we are confident that the child can understand their rights, we will respond to the child and not the person with parental responsibility.

 We take your privacy and the protection of your information very seriously and we’re committed to keeping it safe and managing it in accordance with our legal responsibility.
-However, no internet-based site can be 100% secure and by using the site you agree that you will not hold us responsible for unauthorised or unintended access that is beyond our control.
+However, no internet-based site can be 100% secure and by using the site you agree that you will not hold us responsible for unauthorised or unintended access that is beyond our reasonable control.

 If we are aware of a breach of security and there is a risk of harm to individuals, we will report the breach to the Information Commissioner’s Office (www.ico.org.uk) within 72 hours and also to you without undue delay.

 Any money that you give through the website is legally money that is then owned by the school for which the money is being raised.
 We are merely helping the school raise the money on their behalf.
 We keep separate account of the money we hold for each school.
-When all the sponsorship money is counted we tell the school how much money each fundraiser has raised online through this website so that they can add that to the total that has been raised by other means (usually using a sponsorship form).
+When all the sponsorship money is counted we tell the school how much money each fundraiser has raised online through this website so that they can add that to the total that has been raised by other means (usually in cash or by cheque using a sponsorship form).

 We hope that once you’ve supported a child with sponsorship and made a donation that you won’t want to change your mind and ask for your money back from them.
 However, we do realise things can change, so we will gladly provide you with a refund on any donations you’ve made if you make that request within 14 days of making the donation.
 No refunds will be given for any subsequent cancellations after this initial 14 day period.
 As always, your statutory rights are not affected.